simonwanna/simonwanna.github.io/resume.md

 ---

 ## Work Experience
-- **Co-Founder - Stealth Startup**\
-*May 2025 - Present*\
-Working with graph technology and NLP methods such as Named Entity Recognition and Relationship Extraction.

 - **Research Assistant - Division of Robotics, Perception and Learning**\
 *September 2024 - May 2025*\
 Worked on predicting the movement of surrounding vehicles in the context of autonomous driving.
 The work was in collaboration with a group at Oxford Robotics.
 The work resulted in a paper that was accepted to The IEEE International Conference on Intelligent Transportation Systems (ITSC) 2025.\